 4. Dental Complications: Clefts sometimes cause missing, malformed, or deformed teeth.

-5. Emotional and Social Impact: Visible facial differences may lead to self-confidence issues, social stigma, or bullying, particularly in school-aged children.
+5. Emotional and Social Impact: Viewable physical differences may result in low confidence, stigma, and possibly bullying, especially in children.

-- Speech Therapy: Speech therapy is also an option to improve articulation and nasal speech.
+- Speech Therapy: Speech therapy may also be needed to correct articulation and nasal speech.

-- Orthodontic Care: Orthodontists address dental misalignment and alveolar ridge defects.
-This process is done using braces or bone grafts around the age of 8 to support permanent teeth.
+- Orthodontic Care: Orthodontists address the misalignment of teeth and bony defects at the alveolar ridge.
+This can be achieved by using braces and a bone graft at around the age of 8 years.

-- Prosthodontic Care: In some cases, prosthodontists create a dental bridge to enhance the speech and chewing of children.
+- Prosthodontic Care: It is considered a dental bridge for the improvement of speech and chewing in children.

 Saraswat Hospital: Transforming Lives with Free Cleft Surgeries

-Saraswat Hospital is dedicated to making a positive impact on the lives of children with cleft lip and palate.
-Knowing the financial burden of multiple surgeries and aftercare, we offer free cleft lip and palate surgeries to eligible families.
+Saraswat Hospital aims to create smiles and bring about a change in the lives of children born with cleft deformity.
+We understand that multiple surgeries and their aftercare are financially burdensome for them.
+Thus, it extends free cleft surgeries to eligible families.
 Our ABHRS-certified team of plastic surgeons provides complete care, from diagnosis to long-term follow-up.

 Located in Agra, Saraswat Hospital combines the latest technology with the best facilities, empowering children to get a new facial appearance.
 Our outreach program raises awareness about cleft care.
 By removing financial barriers, we also aim to give every child the chance to smile with confidence.

-While not all cases are preventable, certain steps can reduce the risk:
+While not all cases are preventable, the following can reduce the risk:

-- Prenatal Care: Taking prenatal vitamins, especially with folic acid, and healthy food, provides healthy fetal development.
+- Prenatal care includes taking prenatal vitamins, especially with folic acid, in addition to healthy food for healthy fetal development.

 Conclusion

-Cleft lip and cleft palate are complicated conditions, but with early diagnosis and care, affected children can lead healthy and happy lives.
-At Saraswat Hospital, we are proud to play a role in this journey by providing free surgeries.
-Reach out to our team to learn how we help transform lives.
+Cleft lip and palate are complex conditions; however, with early diagnosis and care, the children affected by them can grow up healthy and joyous.
+We feel proud at Saraswat Hospital as we get to play a part in this journey by offering free-of-cost surgeries to such children.
+Reach out to our team at this number +91 7817851199 to learn how we help transform lives.

 Frequently Asked Questions (FAQs)

-1. What causes cleft lip and cleft palate?
+1. What causes cleft lip & cleft palate?

 2. Can cleft lip and palate be detected before birth?

-Yes, prenatal ultrasounds, especially 3D ultrasounds, can detect a cleft lip as early as 13 weeks of pregnancy.
-A cleft palate alone is harder to identify, but may be visible later in pregnancy.
+Yes, prenatal ultrasounds, particularly 3D, can identify a cleft lip as early as thirteen weeks of gestation.
+It is much more difficult to diagnose a cleft palate by itself, though it may be possible later in the pregnancy.

-3. What is the treatment timeline for cleft lip and palate?
+3. What is the treatment timeline for cleft procedures?

 Typically, a minimum of 3 months for cleft lip and a minimum of 9 months for cleft palate can address these issues effectively.